kora-projects/kora-docs/mkdocs/blog/en/kora-startup-vs-build-time.md

 ---

-## Clean Build Answers "What Does the Compiler Cost From Zero?"
+## Clean Build Answers "What Does the Compiler Cost From Zero?" { #clean-build-answers }

 A controlled clean-build benchmark answers: